bonde/bonde.github.com/about/index.md

 with OpenSuse 9.1.
 It worked, sorta, but it was not fully functional.
 I received a phone call from the tutors from Computer Science asking me if I was attending the introduction trip.
 Apparently I expressed my frustration over Suse and I was recommended to try out Ubuntu (then Dapper Drake).
-My stationary computer have not changed operating system since.
+My home computer have not changed operating system since.
 The discovery of \*nix operating system and the open source community have opened a whole new world for me.

+### Computer Science

 Likewise, the studies at Computer Science have also opened my eyes.
 I was very weary when I agreed to attend the introduction.
 I thought: *"A whole week in an isolated cottage with nerds can only be boring.
 I'm just gonna sit hammered in the corner talking to myself..."*.
 I was wrong.
 Wrong indeed.
-Though it was a week in an isolated cottage with nerds (some 28 males) it certainly wasn't boring.
+Though it was a week in an isolated cottage with nerds it certainly wasn't boring.

-### Computer Science

-Even more bable...
+To this date the studies at Computer Science is very social because many organizations at the institute are run by the students themselves.
+I've been involved in the tutor programme as well as the annual revue where I have been in charge of the band.

 ### Recap